OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

     The sensitivity label of the message is set to **Highly Confidential** and the **legalhold@fabrikam.com** account is added to the **Bcc** field.

-### Test removing the Legal Hold account from a Highly Confidential message
+### Test removing the legal hold account from a Highly Confidential message

 If you attempt to remove the **legalhold@fabrikam.com** account from a message that's labeled **Highly Confidential**, the account will be automatically re-added to the **Bcc** field.
 Use the following steps to try out this functionality.